Maine Coon

 Ear Cleaning

 Because of their big and tufted ears, dirt, wax, and debris can easily accumulate.
 Always check their ears and clean them once a week or as you see fit.
-They’re prone to infections when too much wax builds up or when their ears become injured.
-Make sure to use a cleaning solution recommended by your vet.
+Use a vet-approved ear cleaner and some cotton balls to wipe away the debris.

 Eye Care

 Maine Coons usually don’t need frequent eye care, but always watch out for too much tearing or discharge, especially during hot seasons.
-When you notice this, you can use a damp cloth or cotton to wipe away any fluid from their eyes gently.
-If it’s causing your cat discomfort, bring them to the clinic immediately.
+When you notice this, you can use a damp cloth or cotton to wipe away any fluid from their eyes.

 Dental Hygiene